TomTuckerGolf.com

 Proper Putter Loft

 Most players are not aware that the ball, when resting on the surface of the green, actually settles down in a depression caused by its own weight.
-Another unknown fact is that the ball will skid approximately 14-20% of the total putt distance, regardless of how hard it is hit.
-Conversely, the ball in a pure roll state covers 80-86% of the total putting distance.
+Another relatively unknown fact is that the ball will skid approximately 14-20% of the total putt distance, regardless of how hard it is hit.
+The ball is in a "pure roll" state for the final 80-86% of the total putting distance.

 In putting, there are three ways to contact the ball at impact.
 One is to de-loft the putter with a forward press.
 The second is to increase the loft by having the hands behind the ball at impact.
 The third is perfectly vertical or straight up/down.

-To test for the correct loft, I have the player take their putting stance with a vertical loft angle board between their legs.
-If the shaft is ahead or behind the line, I need to adjust the loft of the putter to compensate.
-It has been shown through testing that a putter should have four degrees of loft to obtain the most consistent roll.
-Therefore if a player de-lofts or increases their loft, I need to adjust the putter to obtain that 4-degree optimum loft.
+It has been determined through testing that a putter should have four degrees of loft at impact to obtain the most consistent roll.
+If a player de-lofts or increases their loft, the putter needs to be adjusted (bent) to obtain that 4-degree optimum loft.

 Proper Swingweight

 Swingweight is the most overlooked aspect of putter fitting, mainly because it is not visible.
-Swingweight has to do with feel.
-It is the feel of the putter head as it swings.
+Swingweight is the feel of the putter head as it swings.
 Swingweight influences the distance the putter travels on the back and forth stroke.
-It influences tempo as well as the path the putter head swings.
+It also influences tempo as well as the path the putter head swings.

-Another factor that most people aren't aware of is that when you buy a 33 or 34 inch putter off the shelf, the majority of computers use the same head gram weight no matter what length, which serves their purposes for reducing inventory of putter heads and increasing their profit margin.
+Another factor that most people aren't aware of is that when you buy a 33 or 34 inch putter off the shelf, the majority of manufacturers use the same putter head weight no matter what length.
+This serves their purposes for reducing inventory of putter heads and increasing their profit margin.
 Using the same putter heads benefits the manufacturer, however it is a detriment to the player.

 Putterhead Playability

 The last fitting parameter is head design.
 Head design accounts for 50% of the putts directional control and 50% of the putts distance control.
-A typical 18 handicapper misses the center of the putter face by 1 1/2'inches on a typical 22-foot putt.
+A typical 18 handicapper misses the center of the putter face by a whopping 1 1/2 inches on a typical 22-foot putt.
 Research shows that if you miss the sweet spot by 3/10 of an inch, you will miss a 22-foot putt.

 Pros seldom miss the center of the putter but amateurs do.
 This is why most of us would benefit from a more forgiving putter head style or a putter with a very high moment of inertia (MOI).
 MOI is the measurement of the objects resistance to twisting.
 The higher the MOI, the less likely the head is to twist on a putt struck on the toe or heel.
 With a low MOI putter, not only do we lose the power on and off center hit but with the head twisting, the direction of the putt also suffers.